-As a consumer it can be daunting enquiring with a specialist, such as a wedding planner, when you’ve never worked with one before and you have no idea how much it might cost.
-So, in today’s blog I thought I’d outline some of the key factors on how a wedding planner charges for their services.
+As a consumer it can be daunting enquiring with a specialist, such as a wedding planner, when you have no idea how much it might cost.
+In today’s blog I outline some of the key factors on how a wedding planner charges for their services.

 It’s helpful to start with a brief overview of the various levels of wedding planning.
 Most planners, including myself, offer services ranging from “on-the-day” wedding planning (read my blog here about why this is a misleading title), through to partial and full planning.

-“On-the-day” tends to be priced on a fixed fee which we can provide to you once we have a better understanding of your plans i.e. guest numbers, number of venues, number of suppliers, complexity of design etc. From this we can estimate how much prep work will be needed in advance of your wedding and how many assistants we’ll need on the day and from there we get a price.
+“On-the-day” tends to have a fixed fee.
+To calculated this we need to get a full understanding of your plans i.e. guest numbers, venues, number of suppliers, complexity of design etc. We can then estimate how much prep work will be needed in advance of your wedding and how many assistants we’ll need on the day and from there we get a price.